RickyLobo626/library/README.md

 The Odin Project - Library

-In this project I learned how to create Factory functions!
+In this project I use the Module Pattern and Factory functions!

 Skills used for this project:

-- HTML<br>
+- Vanilla JavaScript(incl.
+Module Pattern and Factory functions)<br>
 - CSS/SCSS (Incl.
 Flexbox, position and transitions)<br>
-- Vanilla JavaScript <br>
+- HTML<br>

 <a href="https://rickylobo626.github.io/library">Live Preview</a>